-a holder in due course.
-The bankruptcy court would have none of this and concluded that the subordination of Citibank ran with the claim and extended to the purchasers.105
+concluded that the subordination of Citibank ran with the claim and extended to the purchasers.105

 The response of the bond marketing industry was swift and forceful.
 They argued that this opinion endangered the market for distressed debt.106 If a bond purchaser had to worry that its claim might later be subordinated, this would undercut the liquidity of the corporation's debt not just after bankruptcy, but before.
-This fear of harming the liquidity of corporate debt caused the District Court for the Southern District of New York, on appeal, to reverse the bankruptcy court and hold that an assignment of a claim did not carry with it the estate's subordination.107
+This fear of harming the liquidity of corporate debt caused the District Court for the Southern District of New York, on appeal, to reverse the bankruptcy court and hold that an assigned claim did not carry with it the assignor's subordination.107

-While there is no doubt that the purchasers of Citibank's Enron claims did not qualify as holders in due course, both because the claims were not negotiable instruments and because the purchasers had notice of possible defenses, the court accorded them holder in due course like treatment.108 In short, the exigencies of claim liquidity trumped the bankruptcy policies associated with claims subordination.
+While there is no doubt that the purchasers of Citibank's Enron claims did not qualify as holders in due course, both because the claims were not negotiable instruments, and because the purchasers had notice of possible defenses, the court accorded them holder in due course-like treatment.108 In short, the imperatives of claim liquidity trumped the bankruptcy policies associated with claim subordination.